-Participation in Other Projects.
-Cuyahoga Falls is the fifth largest Participant in the Project, obligated under the Power Sales Contract to purchase from AMP a 3.51% Project Share (approximately 7.29 MW).
-In addition to the Project, Cuyahoga Falls is a participant in the following other projects described in the body of the Official Statement under the heading "AMERICAN MUNICIPAL POWER, INC. - OTHER PROJECTS" (see the descriptions thereof for detail relating to such projects, including the indebtedness and the obligations of the participants under the related power sales contract):
+Participation in Projects.
+Cuyahoga Falls is the fifth largest Participant in the Projects, obligated under the Power Sales Contract to purchase from AMP a 3.51% Project Share (approximately 7.3 MW).
+In addition to the Projects, Cuyahoga Falls is a participant in the following other projects described in the body of the Official Statement under the heading "AMERICAN MUNICIPAL POWER, INC. - OTHER PROJECTS" (see the descriptions thereof for detail relating to such projects, including the indebtedness and the obligations of the participants under the related power sales contract):

-Project Cuyahoga Falls Share (1) Prairie State Energy Campus 2.70% (approximately 9.95 MW) Omega JV5 16.67% OMEGA JV2 (approximately 7 MW) $7.46\%^{(2)}$ OMEGA JV6 (approximately 10 MW) 25% AMP Combustion Turbines (approximately 1.8 MW) 18.73% AMP Fremont Energy Center Project (approximately 26.6 MW) 4.98% (approximately 23.12 MW)
+Project Prairie State Energy Campus Cuyahoga Falls Share (1) 2.70% (approximately 9.95 MW) OMEGA JV5 16.67% (approximately 7.00 MW) OMEGA JV2 7.46% (2) (approximately 10.00 MW) OMEGA JV6 25% (approximately 1.80 MW) Combustion Turbine Project 18.73% (approximately 26.60 MW) AMP Fremont Energy Center Project 4.98% (approximately 23.12 MW)

-(1) In each case, the share relates to AMP's entitlement to project output, except in the case of the OMEGA joint ventures, in which case the share reflects Cuyahoga Falls' undivided ownership interest.
+(1) In each case, the share relates to the AMP's entitlement to project output, except in the case of the OMEGA joint ventures, in which case the share reflects Cuyahoga Falls' undivided ownership interest.

-$^{(2)}$ As a financing participant, Cuyahoga Falls is responsible for 9.52% of debt service.
+(2) As a financing participant, Cuyahoga Falls is responsible for 9.52% of debt service.